directory

 And help to arm me.
 Leave me, I say.

-DERBY Fortune and victory sit on thy helm!
-85
+STANLEYFortune and victory sit on thy helm!80

-RICHMOND All comfort that the dark night can afford
+RICHMONDAll comfort that the dark night can afford

 Be to thy person, noble father-in-law!